 Vitamin A is also available in dietary supplements.
 It most often comes in the form of retinyl acetate or retinyl palmitate (preformed vitamin A), beta-carotene (provitamin A) or a combination of preformed and provitamin A.

 Vitamin A helps form and maintain healthy teeth, skeletal and soft tissue, mucus membranes, and skin.
 It is also known as retinol because it produces the pigments in the retina of the eye.

-Carotenoids are dark-colored dyes (pigments) found in plant foods that can turn into a form of vitamin A. There are more than 500 known carotenoids.
+- Carotenoids: Carotenoids are dark-colored dyes (pigments).
+They are found in plant foods that can turn into active form of vitamin A. There are more than 500 known carotenoids.
 One such carotenoid is beta-carotene.

-- Food sources of carotenoids such as beta-carotene may reduce the risk for cancer.
+Eating food sources of beta-carotene may reduce the risk for cancer.